Wilderness

 Why is Wilderness Important?

 The benefits of Wilderness have been cited for centuries.
 William Shakespeare noted that "one touch of nature makes all the world kin."
-Nineteenth century American philosopher Henry David Thoreau intoned, "in wilderness is the preservation of the world.", while naturalist John Muir wrote, "brought into right relationships with the wilderness, man would see that his appropriation of Earth's resources beyond his personal needs would only bring imbalance and begat ultimate loss and poverty by all."
+Nineteenth century American philosopher Henry David Thoreau declared "in wilderness is the preservation of the world," and naturalist John Muir wrote:"brought into right relationships with the wilderness, man would see that his appropriation of Earth's resources beyond his personal needs would only bring imbalance and begat ultimate loss and poverty by all."

 Wilderness has been associated with godliness, beauty, freedom, health and American virtues.
-Unhindered by humans, natural processes provide us all with clean air, soil and water.
-Large expanses of undisturbed habitat are important to the survival of numerous plant and animal species and provide an ecological baseline with which to understand the impact of humans on nature.
+Unaffected by humans, natural processes provide us with clean air, soil and water.
+Large expanses of undisturbed habitat are important to the survival of plant and animal species and provide an ecological baseline with which to understand the impact of humans on nature.

 Wilderness areas provide beauty, solitude and inspiration as well as opportunities for discovery, hiking, camping and wildlife viewing.
 Many important historic and cultural sites and artifacts are protected from disturbance in wilderness.
-Economic benefits are also inherent in wilderness as it enhances surrounding private land values and brings tourism to local communities.
+Time spent in wilderness and outdoor places has been tied with improved mental health and reduction of stress.
+Wilderness can also lead to economic benefits as it often increases the value of surrounding private land and brings tourism to local communities.

 A backpacker touches the smooth rock wall of a vertical canyon as they walk away from the camera deeper into the canyon.